Mike Oldfield: 2004–present: Mercury years

 In October 2013, the BBC broadcast Tubular Bells: The Mike Oldfield Story, a documentary on Oldfield's life and career.
 Oldfield's rock-themed album of songs, titled Man on the Rocks, was released on 3 March 2014 by Virgin EMI.
 The album was produced by Steve Lipson.
 The album marked a return of Oldfield to a Virgin branded label, through the merger of Mercury Records UK and Virgin Records after Universal Music's purchase of EMI.
 The track "Nuclear" was used for the E3 trailer of Metal Gear Solid V: The Phantom Pain.

 In 2015 Oldfield told Steve Wright on his BBC radio show that a sequel album to Tubular Bells was in early development, which he aimed to record on analogue equipment.
 Later in 2015, Oldfield revealed that he had started on a sequel to Ommadawn.
 The album, named Return to Ommadawn, was finished in 2016 and released in January 2017.
 It went to No. 4 in the UK.
 Oldfield again hinted at a fourth Tubular Bells album when he posted photos of his new equipment, including a new Telecaster guitar.

 A 50th anniversary edition of Tubular Bells was released on 26 May 2023.
 It features a new master of the original album along with an additional previously unreleased 8-minute track, the "Introduction to Tubular Bells 4".
 "Introduction to Tubular Bells 4" was recorded by Oldfield as a demo in 2017.
 His record label indicated that he had decided not to go forward with the Tubular Bells 4 project and that this "may well be the last piece ever to be recorded by Oldfield".

+In 2025, a series of releases and anniversary editions of Oldfield's early material were announced.
+In early 2025, a vinyl reissue of Tubular Bells 2003 was released.
+On 27 June 2025, a 50th-anniversary expanded edition of his second album, Hergest Ridge, was released.
+It featured a new half-speed vinyl master and surround sound mixes.
+This was followed in September 2025 by the first official release of The Orchestral Hergest Ridge, a recording of the 1975 performance at Kelvin Hall, Glasgow, arranged by David Bedford and featuring Steve Hillage.

+Additionally, a 35th-anniversary edition of the 1990 album Amarok was released on 31 October 2025, featuring a new half-speed remaster and expanded artwork.

+On 12 August 2026, to accompany the total solar eclipse, the orchestral project Opus One celebrated the music of Mike Oldfied by performing Tubular Bells, Hergest Ridge, and Ommadawn in full, joined by guest vocalist Rosa Cedrón at the Cerro del Otero in Palencia, Spain.